showell-labs/react-native-fs-fork/README.md

 function pickFile(options?: PickFileOptionsT): Promise<string[]>;
 ```
 **BEWARE**:
-- As of now, it is implemented only for Android, and it will reject the result
+- As of now, it is implemented only for Android and iOS, and it will reject the result
   promise on other platforms.
-- The current documentation for this function is written only with
-  understanding of Android aspects of the problem; my current idea that it will be
-  similar to other platforms, but that might not be a case, thus the interface of
-  this function is not stable yet.

 Prompts app user to select file(s) using a platform-provided file picker UI.